carpentries/instructor-training/episodes/15-carpentries.md

 ![](fig/SWCDChistory.png){alt='A very brief history of The Carpentries.
 A timeline - 1998 Software Carpentry is founded by Greg Wilson and Bret Gorda to teach researchers better software development skills.
 2005 lesson materials are made open source with support from the Python Software Foundation.
 2012 Software Carpentry workshop efforts scale with support from the Alfred P. Sloan Foundation and the Mozilla Science Lab.
 2013 the first Software Carpentry for Librarians workshops are organised in the US and Canada.
 2014 Data Carpentry is founded by Karen Cranston, Hilmar Lapp, Tracy Teal, and Ethan White with support from the National Science Foundation.
 James Baker receives support from the Software Sustainability Institute to develop and implement Library Carpentry.
 Software Carpentry Foundation is founded under the auspices of NumFOCUS.
 2015 - Data Carpentry workshop efforts scaled with support from the Gordon and Betty Moore Foundation.
 2018 in January, Software Carpentry and Data Carpentry merge to form The Carpentries, a fiscally sponsored project of Community Initiatives.
 In November, Library Carpentry joins as a Lesson Program.'}

-You can learn more about the history and goals of each Lesson Program by reading "[Software Carpentry: Lessons Learned][F1000]",
+You can learn more about the history and goals of each Lesson Program by reading:

+- [Software Carpentry: Lessons Learned][F1000]
-"[Data Carpentry: Workshops to Increase Data Literacy for Researchers][IJDC]" and "[Library Carpentry: software skills training for library professionals][LIBERQ]"".
+- [Data Carpentry: Workshops to Increase Data Literacy for Researchers][IJDC]
+- [Library Carpentry: software skills training for library professionals][LIBERQ]

 ## Similarities and Differences between The Carpentries Lesson Programs